-- o health care facility or medical clinic - o full banking services (check cashing and ATM only, does not apply) - public school (K-12), community college, or university - o police or fire station, or post office - retail (clothing store, or department store, or hardware store, or stand-alone pharmacy)

-To receive points, the amenity must be in place at the time of application.
-Distances must be measured using a standardized radius from the development site to the target amenity.
-Points will not be given if the radius line crosses a significant physical barrier or barriers.
-Such barriers include highways, railroad tracks, regional parks, golf courses, or any other feature that significantly disrupts the pedestrian walking pattern between the development site and the amenity.
-The radius line may be struck from the corner of development site nearest the target amenity, to the nearest corner of the target amenity site.
-However, a radius line shall not be struck from the end of an entry drive or on-site access road that extends from the central portion of the site itself by 250 feet or more.
-Rather, the line shall be struck from the nearest corner of the site's central portion.
-Where an amenity such as a grocery store resides within a larger shopping complex or commercial strip, the radius line must be measured to the amenity exterior wall, rather than the site boundary.
-The resulting distance shall be reduced in such instances by 250 feet to account for close-in parking.
+0 0 0 0 health care facility or medical clinic full banking services (check cashing and ATM only, does not apply) public school (K-12), community college, or university police or fire station, or post office retail (clothing store, or department store, or hardware store, or stand-alone pharmacy) must be amenity or barrie courses between corner of target a drive or feet or r portion. complex wall, rat instance Walksco legible a site add property ive points, the amenity must be in place at the time of application.
+Distances e measured using a standardized radius from the development site to the target .
+Points will not be given if the radius line crosses a significant physical barrier ers.
+Such barriers include highways, railroad tracks, regional parks, golf , or any other feature that significantly disrupts the pedestrian walking pattern in the development site and the amenity.
+The radius line may be struck from the of development site nearest the target amenity, to the nearest corner of the menity site.
+However, a radius line shall not be struck from the end of an entry on-site access road that extends from the central portion of the site itself by 250 more.
+Rather, the line shall be struck from the nearest corner of the site's central Where an amenity such as a grocery store resides within a larger shopping c or commercial strip, the radius line must be measured to the amenity exterior her than the site boundary.
+The resulting distance shall be reduced in such as by 250 feet to account for close-in parking.